 Sometimes it’s just better in the long run to get all the medicine downed in one go, so as to (hopefully) accelerate your recovery.
 After wallowing in the despair which was The Twin Dilemma last time, the minions over in the Classic Capitology exhibit felt it would be less painful to do the next set of caps now, rather than wait for a more austere occasion, and hence we present a pure add for the Tour, caps from Time and the Rani.

 Doctor Who was probably never in a sorrier state than it was after the ‘Trial’ season in 1986.
 JN-T assumed he was gone, only, by his own account, being left with no option, and precious little time, to come back for the 24th season.
 That production on the season, and the casting of a new lead, was hurried, is all too evident in this story.
 JN-T stalwarts Pip and Jane Baker, who had pulled the mess that was The Ultimate Foe out of the fire were once again approached to do the same here.
 They had the character of the austere Rani from The Mark of the Rani to fall back on, but in the intervening time Kate O’Mara had crossed the Pond to appear in the American gloss-fest Dynasty and her appearance here in Time and the Rani oddly reflects that.

-The caps for Time and the Rani are the second straight story which is a first story for a particular Doctor.
+The caps for Time and the Rani are the second straight story which is the first story for a particular Doctor.
 Wonder if they’ll be a third?